-NOTE: The DVR only records video when the red REC on the display is lit.
-The DVR is NOT recording if only the red LED on the REC button is lit.
+NOTE: The DVR is NOT recording if only the red LED on the REC button is lit.
 When the DVR is set for Time-lapse or Event recording, the red LED on the REC button indicates the unit is ready to record.
-The red REC on the display will light and a red dot appears on the monitor when the clock reaches a scheduled recording time and the DVR starts recording video.
+The red dot appears on the monitor when the clock reaches a scheduled recording time and the DVR starts recording video.